-Throughout each ADC course, students volunteer in a ministry or community agency to impact the lives of other people.
+Throughout each general and professional core ADC course, students volunteer in a ministry or community agency to impact the lives of other people.
 These settings may include (but are not limited to) jail visitation, tutoring at-risk youth, ministering to children and youth in church settings or small groups, leading Bible studies, assisting in disaster relief, YMCA youth programs, or senior citizen and hospice visitation programs.